TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/18 - Job/Job 35/Job 35.15.md

 ---

-But now, because he hath not visited in his anger, Neither doth he greatly regard arrogance;
+But now, because he has not visited in his anger, neither does he greatly regard arrogance.